BrickMMO/hackathon-set/index.markdown

 Once your instructor has merged your pull request, submit a link to your PDF to the **Set Hackathon** assignment in [Blackboard](https://learn.humber.ca/).

+> <small>LEGO, the LEGO logo and the Minifigure are trademarks of the LEGO Group.
+LEGO® is a trademark of the LEGO Group of companies which does not sponsor, authorize or endorse this site.</small>

 ---

 <a href="https://brickmmo.com">